floum/cooper/README.md

 ## What's next

-version 0.0.2 will provide the command `cooper start` to bind a cooper server to an IP port

-version 0.0.3 will provide support for a collection of items
+Providing the command `cooper start` to bind a cooper server to an IP port and providing support for a collection of items should be the next implemented features

 ## Contributing